shwetayd9559-cmd/Blinkit-Sales-Analysis/README.md

   * Expand successful outlet formats in high-performing markets.
   * Review underperforming categories to optimize assortment.
   * Use customer ratings to improve product quality and supplier performance.
+This project converted raw sales data into an interactive dashboard that provides a clear view of Blinkit's business performance.
+The analysis helped identify which products and outlet types generated the highest sales, how customers were purchasing across different categories, and which locations performed best.
 10. Screenshots / Demos
 Blinkit dashboard:
 https://github.com/shwetayd9559-cmd/Blinkit-Sales-Analysis/blob/main/Blinkit_proof.png